 DR. JAMES PATERSON: There are components to masculinity for the people who live and breathe hip-hop culture.
 One of them is verbal ability, and the second piece is the ability to negotiate violence.
-It's not shoot 'em up, bang bang, but the ability to survive it like Pac and 50.
-They have that kind of cult status because they survived these violent instances that we all hear about, some of us experience, and so we can relate to that.

 50 CENT: (MUSIC VIDEO) We both came up on the gritty streets of Jamaica Queens.
 Two street kids, now men.